 Primary outcomes: admission to hospital; duration of inpatient hospital stay.

 Secondary outcomes: time in ED; change in respiratory rate; blood gases; pulse rate; tremor; symptom score; lung function; use of steroids; relapse rates.

-There was no significant benefit in using nebulisers rather than spacers to deliver beta agonists to prevent hospital admission.
-And, the time spent in ED was significantly shorter (mean 33 mins) with spacers.
+There was no significant benefit in using nebulizers rather than spacers to deliver beta agonists in preventing hospital admission.
+The time spent in ED was significantly shorter (mean 33 mins) with spacers.

-Pulse rate after treatment was significantly lower in children who received treatment via a spacer and development of tremor was more common in children who received nebulised treatment.
+Pulse rate after treatment was significantly lower in children who received treatment via a spacer and development of tremor was more common in children who received nebulized treatment.